Embodied Claude

 - [Rumia-Channel](https://github.com/Rumia-Channel) - ONVIF support pull request ([#5](https://github.com/kmizu/embodied-claude/pull/5))

-- [fruitriin](https://github.com/fruitriin) - Added day of the week information to interoception hook ([#14](https://github.com/kmizu/embodied-claude/pull/14))
+- [fruitriin](https://github.com/fruitriin) - Added day-of-week to interoception hook ([#14](https://github.com/kmizu/embodied-claude/pull/14))

 MCP Config